PhilipMetzger/jj/docs/branches.md

 To resolve a conflicted state in a remote branch (e.g. `main@origin`), simply pull from the remote (e.g. `jj git fetch`).
 The conflict resolution will also propagate to the local branch (which was presumably also conflicted).

+[^1]: Tracking in this context means if `jj` should create a local branch for a remote branch.
+[design]: design/tracking-branches.md